Trump’s India visit prioritizes pageantry over policy

 The president also will hold meetings with Modi over stalled trade talks and attend a gala dinner.
 Their two nations are closely allied, in part to act as a bulwark against the rising influence of China.
 Trump announced at the stadium that India would soon buy $3 billion of American military equipment.

-But trade tensions between the two countries have escalated since the Trump administration imposed tariffs on steel and aluminium from India.
+But trade tensions between the two countries have escalated since the Trump administration imposed tariffs on steel and aluminum from India.
 India responded with higher penalties on agricultural goods and restrictions on U.S. medical devices.
 The U.S. retaliated by removing India from a decades-old preferential trade program.

 Trump voiced optimism during the rally that a deal could be reached but also lightheartedly said of Modi: “Everybody loves him, but I will tell you this: He’s very tough.”